 Players who drop during limited tournaments own the cards that they correctly have in their possession at that time.
 This includes any unopened or partially drafted boosters.

 If a player drops from a tournament after a cut has been made, no other player is advanced as a replacement.
-The highest ranked remaining player receives a bye for the round instead.
+If the remaining part of the tournament is single elimination, the highest ranked remaining player receives a bye for the next round instead.

 Players who have dropped may reenter a tournament at the discretion of the Head Judge.
 Players may not reenter a portion of the tournament that requires a deck built during a construction period that the player missed.
 Players may not reenter a tournament after any cut has been made.